ErikSzabo/Pillar-discord-bot/README.md

 You will need the **language-files** directory next to the **dist** after the build as well!

-For now, reminder notifications **does not** support different languages and the bot is currently in **beta**.
+Bot is currently in **beta**.
 If you find any problem open an issue please.

 **Invite link** for the beta: https://discord.com/api/oauth2/authorize?client_id=751808514732589076&permissions=3374080&scope=bot
 **This bot is still in beta, there might be performance or other issues!**